 Sometimes when players are relaxed and scoring for fun a Pulis side knocks in three against them.

-Liverpool weren't relaxed in the slightest.
+victims weren't relaxed in the slightest.
 They put 3 past Palace and ridiculously believed that they could make up the 12 goal difference on Emirates Marketing Project.
 So they went for broke.
 At one point, Johnson was well beyond the halfway line and Rodgers was having a go at him to get him to go further forward.

-Essentially, they went even more kamikazee than they have been going so far this season and got caught out, probably not helped that the Palace players might have felt anger at the fact the Liverpool players clearly thought they could stick 5/6/7 past them at home.
+Essentially, they went even more kamikazee than they have been going so far this season and got caught out, probably not helped that the Palace players might have felt anger at the fact the victims players clearly thought they could stick 5/6/7 past them at home.

 Re: Tim Sherwood…not treated with the respect a headmaster is.

-liverpool forgot they were playing a premiership side, they got 3-0 up then lost all respect for palace, as soon as that happened a comeback was inevitable
+victims forgot they were playing a premiership side, they got 3-0 up then lost all respect for palace, as soon as that happened a comeback was inevitable

 Re: Tim Sherwood…not treated with the respect a headmaster is.